ScooloV/bbpedia/docs/dungeon_bowl/the_rules_of_dungeon_bowl.md

 - player performing a Block action cannot move or after, and Prone players cannot stand up and ■\^:rm a Block action.
-However, if the target of the action is \'pushed back' into another square, the ayer that made the action may \'follow-up\' into the uare vacated, carried forward by the momentum of attack.
+However, if the target of the action is 'pushed back' into another square, the ayer that made the action may 'follow-up' into the uare vacated, carried forward by the momentum of attack.

 **STRENGTH**

-Block acbon and nominated their target, the next thing to do is Io compare the Strength characteristic of both players, including any Strength modifiers granted by Skills or Traits or offered by \'assists' from team-mates (see page 48).
+Block acbon and nominated their target, the next thing to do is Io compare the Strength characteristic of both players, including any Strength modifiers granted by Skills or Traits or offered by 'assists' from team-mates (see page 48).
 If one player is stronger than the other, they are more likely to knock their opponent
 down: